joaomelo/arc/README.md

 The app is still in early stages.
 I work at it as a solo developer in my spare time after my main job working hours.
 When a version more suitable to experimenting and contributing is available i will update this file with instructions for installing, deploying and contributing.

-## Tooling
+## Developing

-Server and client code are separated at most tools except from npm.
-Stuff like eslint config is keep separated even with repeated configuration to garantee stack indepence.
+Server and client separated apps sitting at the same monorepo.
+Both use ES6 code and are built to the target runtime with Webpack to make code sharing during development enabled.

+At development time the client app is served from webpack-server and not by the server app.
+This aims to aproximate towards production since the client app can be delivery by specialized hosting services like netfly or firebase hosting.
+The server app is more like a universal webservice.

 ## Versioning